kodedge-swapneel/springboot-mysql-eks/README.md

 ## Perform following steps for application deployment:

 1. Setup Custom VPC in AWS account using VPC service including NAT Gateway and Internet Gateway.
-2. Create Security Group having inbound rule with access from anywhere.
+2. Create a Security Group having inbound rule with access from anywhere.
 Select VPC created in Step-1 while creating Security group (Note.
 You can create multiple security groups with restricted access.).
-3. Create MySql database subnet group having private subnet. (using Amazon RDS service).
+3. Create a MySql database subnet group having a private subnet. (using Amazon RDS service).
-4. Create MySql database and use subnet group created in Step-3.
+4. Create a MySql database and use the subnet group created in Step-3.
 Also use existing security group created in Step-2
-5. Create EC2 instance key pair and download it on local machine.
+5. Create an EC2 instance key pair and download it on a local machine.
 6. Launch EC2 instance.
     - Use EC2 instance key pair created in step-5 while launching EC2 instance.
-    - Use existing security group which created in Step-2.
+    - Use the existing security group which was created in Step-2.
 7. Once the EC2 instance and MySql databases are in Running/Active state.
 Connect MySql database from local machine.
     - Open terminal on local machine and cd into ec2 key pair directory.
-    - Change perimssion of ec2 key pair file using command : ```chmod 0400 ec2-db-key-pair.pem``` (Note: here ec2-db-key-pair.pem is file which is downloaded when we created ec2-key.
+    - Change permission of ec2 key pair file using command : ```chmod 0400 ec2-db-key-pair.pem``` (Note: here ec2-db-key-pair.pem is the file which is downloaded when we created ec2-key.
 Change name accordingly.)
     - Then run the following command:
         ```
          ssh -i "YOUR_EC2_KEY" -L LOCAL_PORT:RDS_ENDPOINT:REMOTE_PORT EC2_USER@EC2_HOST -N -f
        ```
     - Replace YOUR_EC2_KEY with your actual key pair name and other values accordingly.
-8. Then open database client and connect to database.
+8. Then open the database client and connect to the database.
 9. Clone this repository.
 10. From the terminal cd into your project directory and build project using command:
     - ```